abh05/World-Of-Games/README.md

 * Python 3.10

 ## Setup
-To run this project, Download it locally and Run:
+To run this project, Download it locally to your Pycharm IDE and Run:

 $ MainGame.py